NRC's Research Integrity Policy

 It should be stressed in such communications that a decision to move to a Fact-Finding Stage does not amount to a finding of fault or misconduct.

-Before moving to the next step, the preliminary assessment should determine if other NRC research portfolios and/or other organisation(s) are involved, and how they will be involved in the process.
+Before moving to the next step, the preliminary assessment should determine if other NRC research centres and/or other organisation(s) are involved, and how they will be involved in the process.

 The Head of the Response and his/her counterpart in another organization(s) involved in the matter should examine their respective policies to identify any significant differences and ensure, as much as possible, compliance with the highest standards of both policies.